 📌 Step 2: Use the Consolidate Feature

-- Now select the cell where you want to get the consolidated data.
+- Now select the cell where you want to consolidate data from multiple ranges.
 Then select Consolidate in the Data Tools group from the Data tab as shown in the picture below.

 📌 Step 3: Choose Function & Add References